Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 problems.

-Do keep in mind that the examples we came up with are use cases to illustrate a point, they might not be applicable in their current format: they exist so users new to optimization will have a better idea what to look for and how to apply it to a problem that applies to them.
+Do keep in mind that the examples we came up with are use cases to illustrate a point, they might not be applicable in their current format: they exist so that users new to optimization will have a better idea of what to look for and how to apply this technique to a problem that they face.

 .. note::
    Not only **can** optimization be applied in the software engineering domain, they **are** being applied... by us!
 For